Graphight/VS-PatternBuilder/README.md

 ## Installation

 1. Download or build the mod
-2. Place `builderroads` folder in your VintagestoryData/Mods directory
+2. Place `patternbuilder` folder in your VintagestoryData/Mods directory
 3. Launch Vintage Story
 4. Default patterns will be created automatically on first run